fivetran/fivetran_connector_sdk/README.md

 The parent-child relationship between tables from incremental API endpoints, with the complex cursor.

 ### marketstack
-This code retrieves different stock tickers and the daily price for those tickers using public API available.
+This code retrieves different stock tickers and the daily price for those tickers using marketstack API.
+Refer its [Docs](https://polygon.io/docs/stocks/getting-started)
 </details>

 ### pagination